 - Travel costs

 - Salary costs for PI, Techs, staff, etc. (Including Fringe)

 - Subawards Cost share or Match – a portion of the project or program costs not paid for by the federal gov’t

 - Scholarship, Honorarium, or Stipends (allowable with a training component)

 - Capital expenditures for special purpose equipment are allowable as direct costs, provided that items with a unit cost of $5,000 or more have prior written approval of the awarding agency or pass-through entity

 - *Prior approval items

-Unallowable costs are generally not allowable in a federally sponsored grant.
 Be aware of these, as the pre-award review will look for these.
 Sometimes, unallowable costs are permitted if prior approval is provided.
 Some examples of generally unallowable costs are:

 - Goods and services for personal use

 Prior approval is when the awarding agency approves the detailed budget and budget narrative as described.
 It is imperative that all items listed in the budget be clearly defined in the budget justification or narrative when submitted.